 In addition to the business programs leading to the Bachelor of Science, a Management and Engineering for Manufacturing bachelor’s degree program is offered jointly with the School of Engineering and is described at the end of the list of business majors in this section of the Catalog.

 Various minors in business disciplines are described in the Minors section.
-Note: Students who are not majors in the School of Business may earn only one minor in business disciplines and are limited to enrolling in no more than 24 credits of 3000 and 4000-level coursework offered by the School of Business.
-Coursework at the 1000 and 2000-level is not included in the 24 credit limit, but credits from transfer coursework accepted for business credit at the 3000 and 4000-level are counted toward the 24 credit limit.
+Note: Students may earn only one minor in business disciplines and non-business students are limited to enrolling in no more than 24 credits of 3000 and 4000-level coursework offered by the School of Business.
+Coursework at the 1000 and 2000-level is not included in the 24-credit limit, but credits from transfer coursework accepted for business credit at the 3000 and 4000-level are counted toward the 24-credit limit.

 In conformity with plans approved by the Board of Trustees of the six New England land grant universities for regionalization of certain fields of specialized education, three majors in the School of Business at the University of Connecticut are identified as regional programs.
 The Real Estate and Urban Economic Studies major is open to students from all the New England states; the Health Care Management major is open to students from all the New England states except New Hampshire; the Management and Engineering for Manufacturing major is open to students from all the New England states except Vermont.
 To implement this policy, first priority in admission to the School is given to qualified applicants from those New England states that are members of the compact.
 Regional students will pay a reduced tuition.
 Consult the New England Board of Higher Education website for information.

 The School of Business is fully accredited by the AACSB International – The Association to Advance Collegiate Schools of Business, a specialized accrediting body recognized by the Council on Postsecondary Accreditation and the U.S. Department of Education.